 Upper Band = EMA + (ATR x multiplier)

 Lower Band = EMA - (ATR x multiplier)

 The indicator should be set up so these guidelines hold true most of the time.
-In other words, if the price is moving continually higher, but not reaching the upper band, then your channels may be too wide (lower the multiplier).
-If the price is continually trending higher but often touches the lower band while doing it, your channels may be too tight (increase the multiplier.
+In other words, if the price is moving continually higher but not reaching the upper band, then your channels may be too wide and you should lower the multiplier.
+If the price is continually trending higher but often touches the lower band while doing it, your channels may be too tight and you should increase the multiplier.

-Alternatively, if you find the price is hitting your stop loss a lot (and you have already adjusted your indicator so it matches the guidelines) you can move your stop loss a little closer to the lower band.
+Alternatively, if you find the price is hitting your stop loss a lot (and you have already adjusted your indicator so it matches the guidelines), you can move your stop loss a little closer to the lower band.
 This gives the trade a bit more room and will hopefully reduce the number of losing trades you have.

-The general strategy is to buy if the price breaks above the upper band, or short sell if the price drops below the lower band, in the first 30 minutes after the market opens.
+The general strategy is to buy if the price breaks above the upper band or sell short if the price drops below the lower band in the first 30 minutes after the market opens.

 The middle band is used as the exit.
 There is no profit target for this trade.
 Just exit the trade whenever the middle band is touched, whether the trade is a loser or a winner.

 Since the market is typically volatile right after the open, you may get one signal that results in a loss or small profit, immediately followed by another signal.
 Trade the second signal as well.
 Take only two trade signals for this strategy in the first 30 minutes.
 If a big move doesn't occur on the first two channel breakouts, then it probably isn't going to happen.